 We were only able to work together for one semester.
 A stray bullet in an assassination attempt by PKK terrorists in the middle of Kozluk took her from this life, from the ones she loved and from the ones who loved her.
 I cannot begin to fathom the pain her family suffered and continue to do so.
 A state funeral was arranged.
 She was in the national news for days as a martyr.
 Everyone lamented briefly.
 We expressed our sorrow with short messages and the life without Aybüke pursued.
 Her name was given to a music room in her school and she became a number in a list of nearly one hundred and fifty teachers murdered by PKK terrorists.
 ONE HUNDRED AND FIFTY!
 What did they die for?
 They died for the children who killed them.
 Was it worth it?

 I like to take pictures with my students.
 Unfortunately we had not had a class picture yet.
 Only one picture remains from my visit with Düştüm Yola in March 2017 when I had presented a talk and a recital.
 The event was hosted by the mayor and we had a photo taken with all the students and the state officials together.
-She is seen seated toward to end of the row most likely due to her youth and shyness in a male-dominant society.
+She is seen seated at end of the first row most likely due to her youth and shyness in a male-dominant society (see photo below).

 The words fail me, Aybüke.
 I sincerely hope you are in a better place.